 SADC - EU ECONOMIC PARTNERSHIP AGREEMENT

-In June 2016, Swaziland signed the Economic Partnership Agreement with the European Union.
+In June 2016, Eswatini signed the Economic Partnership Agreement with the European Union.
 The SADC EPA is meant to ensure that there exists deeper regional economic integration in terms of market access, trade in services and Investment for all contracting parties.
-Following the signing of the Interim EPA the Kingdom of Swaziland began the internal procedures necessary for the ratification of the agreement which will lead to its implementation.
-This agreement allows Swaziland products preferential access into the European market especially our sugar and beef.
+Following the signing of the Interim EPA the Kingdom of Eswatini began the internal procedures necessary for the ratification of the agreement which will lead to its implementation.
+This agreement allows Eswatini products preferential access into the European market especially our sugar and beef.
 The comprehensive Economic Partnership Agreement includes trade in services and cooperation investment.
 Click below for the Agreement and Chapters to Annex I and II of the Agreement.

 Click here to download Protocol 1 which provides definition on the concept of originating products and methods of administrative cooperation.